codeonlyjs/website/content/guide/components.md

 <div class="tip">

-Templates are declared static because they're are compiled at runtime to JavaScript and it would be extremely inefficient to re-compile for each component instance.
+Templates are declared static because they are compiled at runtime to JavaScript and it would be extremely inefficient to re-compile for each component instance.

 The template is compiled the first time an instance of a component is constructed